HDV: File-based media

-Since HDV was introduced, tapeless — or file-based — video recording formats such as DVCPRO P2, XDCAM and AVCHD have gained broad acceptance.
-The trend towards tapeless workflow was accelerated with increased capacity and reduced cost of non-linear media like hard disk drives (HDD), optical discs and solid-state memory.
+Since HDV had been introduced, tapeless — or file-based — video recording formats such as DVCPRO P2, XDCAM and AVCHD have gained broad acceptance.
+The trend towards tapeless workflow accelerated with increased capacity and reduced cost of non-linear media like hard disk drives (HDD), optical discs and solid-state memory.

 Recognizing the need for faster workflow, JVC, Sony and other manufacturers offer on-camera recording units, which convert an HDV camcorder into a hybrid system capable of recording both onto tape and onto file-based media.
 These recorders connect to a camcorder via FireWire and do not recompress HDV video, offering exactly the same image quality as if video were recorded on tape.

 JVC offers two FireStore recorders made by Focus Enhancements: the HDD-based DR-HD100 and MR-HD100 on-camera recorders; it also offers the SxS-based KA-MR100G recorder.
 Canon offers Focus Enhancements FS-CF and FS-CF Pro models, which record onto CompactFlash memory cards.
 Sony offers the HDD-based HVR-DR60 and the CompactFlash-based HVR-MRC1K recorders.

 Recording time depends on capacity of media used.
 In particular, a 32 GB CompactFlash card is good for 144 minutes of HDV video.
 The HVR-DR60 can fit over two hours of high definition video, while the FireStore models with 100 GB disk drive can store almost four hours of footage.
 File-based recorders are invaluable for continuous recording that extends one hour.